 The government-wide financial statements (i.e., the statement of net assets and statement of activities) report information on all the non-fiduciary activities of the District.
 The effect of interfund activity has been removed from these statements.
 The District's net assets are reported in three parts - invested in capital assets, net of related debt; restricted net assets; and unrestricted net assets.
 The District first utilizes restricted resources to finance qualifying activities.
-The government-wide statement of activities reports the components of the changes in net assets during the reporting period.
+The governmentwide statement of activities reports the components of the changes in net assets during the reporting period.

 The financial transactions of the District are reported in individual funds in the fund financial statements.
 Each fund is accounted for in a separate set of self-balancing accounts that comprises its assets, liabilities, fund balances, revenues and expenditures and changes in fund balances.
 The District's fund balances are reported as reserved or unreserved.
 Fund balances are reserved to indicate that portion of the fund balance which is not available for expenditure or is legally segregated for a specific future use.
+The District's Board of Supervisors may reserve funds for a specific use by Board action in its Board meetings.
+The District first utilizes reserved resources to finance qualifying activities.
 The District's Board of Supervisors is responsible for forming and creating funds.
 The transactions of the District are accounted for in the following funds: